About real-time searches and reports

 Use indexed real-time search when up-to-the-second accuracy is not needed.

-- Only users with the admin role, or a role with equivalent permissions, can enable indexed real-time search.
+- Only users with file system access, such as system administrators, can enable indexed real-time search.

 - Review the steps in How to edit a configuration file in the Admin Manual.